 This Muslim festival of the breaking of the fast comes at the end of Ramadhan and at the start of Shawwal, the tenth month of the Muslim calendar.
 Communities may celebrate on different days.
 It is a time for almsgiving (the charity of the fast) called Zakat-ul-Fitr,

 which should be paid before the Eid prayers are recited.
 Muslims (men in particular) will gather for the Eid prayer at the masjid (mosque) on the morning of Eid-Ul-Fitr.
 It is also a time when Muslims may visit the graves of loved ones.
 Eid-Ul-Fitr is a joyous

 occasion.
-It is a time for dressing up in new clothes, eating good food, giving presents for children and family get-togethers, as well as being a traditional time for making contact with friends, especially those that live far away.
+It is a time for dressing up in new clothes, eating good food, giving presents to children and for family get-togethers, as well as being a traditional time for making contact with friends, especially those that live far away.
 The traditional Eid

 greeting is `Eid Mubarak’ which means a happy and blessed Eid.

 Islam: Eid ul-Adha and Hajj - 11-15 August 2019 (likely date)

 Eid ul-Adha known as the Festival of Sacrifice marks the end of the Hajj, the annual pilgrimage to Makkah (Mecca) and takes place on the 10th day of Dhul-Hijjah, the last month of the Islamic calendar.
 Although only pilgrims to Makkah can celebrate it fully,

 Muslims elsewhere also mark the occasion of Eid-ul-Adha.